sebavolta/frontend-nanodegree-mobile-portfolio/views/readme.md

 the images.

 #Scrolling optimizations:
+- I addied a global 'items' var to save the .mover items and be available in scolling functions
 - I reduced the amount of elements because a lot of them are out of the screen.
 - I removed the basic styles from the  '.mover' elements and set them into the class on the css file.